slawless08/Team-builder/README.md

 # Team-builder

 ## Description
-Team managers can use this to quickly view their team's information including email and GitHub profiles
+Node.JS application that generates an HTML file based on answers to prompted questions.
+Team managers can use this to quickly view their team's information including email and GitHub profiles.

+Usage of Node.JS prompts
 ![Screenshot of node.JS usage](example.PNG)
+Generated HTML
 ![Screenshot of generated HTML](exampleHTML.PNG)

 ## Table of Contents